spharris/spharris.github.io/_posts/2016-02-29-error-messages.md

 Now we're talking.
 The user is able to see not only what went wrong (an invalid date range, with the invalid dates included), but also exactly what they can do to fix it.
 They can easily see that they've swapped their variables around and that they can just switch them back to have a valid request.

 ## Conclusion
+Error messages are a critical component of any API design.
+Not only do they make your users' lives easier, but they can lead directly to quicker revenue generation and more of your time spent working on the things you actually care about.
+Remember that next time you're tempted to just write, "Something went wrong, sorry!" in response to an error.